isopink/isopink.github.io/_posts/2025-04-05-Learning problem.md

 1. Example of machine learning

-2. Components of a learning
+2. Components of a Learning

 3. A simple model